If you’d like to MIG weld aluminum with your wire feed welder, this step-by-step tutorial will show you how…

 MIG welding steel uses a short circuit transfer process, meaning that the wire electrode actually causes a short circuit at the joint, resulting in the molten weld puddle.

-When welding aluminum, you’re using spray transfer in most situations.
+When MIG welding aluminum, you’re using spray transfer in most situations.

 MIG Welding Aluminum Spool Gun